devrodmastria/rmesquit/README.md

 ## About Me
-Creative mobile app developer with a B.Sc. in Computer Science and Software Engineering.
+Certified mobile app developer with a B.Sc. in Computer Science and Software Engineering.

 ## Work Experience - Mobile App Development